intiface/intiface-game-haptics-router/README.md

 [![Youtube](https://img.shields.io/badge/-youtube-red.svg)](https://youtube.buttplug.io)

-The Intiface Game Haptics Router allows users to reroute vibration and other events from video games to control sex hardware supported by the [Buttplug Library](https://buttplug.io).
+The Intiface Game Haptics Router allows users to reroute vibration and other events from video games to control sex hardware supported by [Buttplug and Intiface Central](https://intiface.com/central).
 This currently
 includes:

 - Games using Windows XInput or UWP (Xbox Gamepads)